isogeo/doc-plugin-qgis/en/usage/configuration.md

 ## Display shares which are feeding the plugin

-In the `Settings` tabs, informations about the application are displayed:
+In the `Settings` tabs, informations about shares feeding the application are displayed:

 ![](/assets/settings_shares_details_en.png "Informations about application in the Settings tab")